AtoZ132/Winvisor/README.md

  # Winvisor
 Winvisor is a simple hypervisor designed to run an app in an already running system with ept hooking features.
-Its (being) written in C as a Windows kernel driver(wdf) utualizing Intel VT-X.
+Its (being) written in C as a Windows kernel driver utilizing Intel VT-X.
 It's still WIP

 # Goal